tigoe/SoundExamples/docs/midi-instrument.md

 ##  A Digital Input Sketch

 Now, write a sketch to read the pushbutton.
-When you press the pushbutton, a high voltage (the level of Vcc, or +3.3V) will be connected to the input.
+When you press the pushbutton, a high voltage (in this case Vcc, or +3.3V) will be connected to the input.
 When you release it, the input will be connected to ground through the resistor.
 The command to read a digital input is `digitalRead()`.
 When the input is a high voltage, `digitalRead()` will return a value of 1, and when the input's connected to ground, it will return a value of 0.

-To use a digital I/O pin as an input, you first have to configure it as an input using the pinMode() command.
+To use a digital I/O pin as an input, you first have to configure it as an input using the ``pinMode()`` command.
 You usually do this in the `setup()` function like so:

 ````
 void setup() {